roncalloj/roncalloj/README.md

   <p>&nbsp;</p>

-  - 🔗 With my friend, we develop an e-commerce for a chocolate brand called "Kurius chocolate" 👉 [Kurius e-commerce Chocolates](https://github.com/roncalloj/e-commerce_chocolate)
+  - 🔗 With my friend, we developed an e-commerce for a chocolate brand called "Kurius chocolate" 👉 [Kurius e-commerce Chocolates](https://github.com/roncalloj/e-commerce_chocolate)

   - 📚 All of my projects are available at [my GitHub repositories](https://github.com/roncalloj?tab=repositories)